ishan6899/sentimentAnalysisDeployment/README.md

 * train.py and predict.py are there in the train and serve folders respectively<br>
 * Screenshots of the movie review done by me is in the screenshots folder
 * Both pynb and html version has been uploaded
+* index.html is also uploaded in webiste folder

 ## License